Print

 The order of the resurrections (15:20-28)

 Christ is the first-fruit of those who have died, and of those who will be raised.
-Death came in through human being (Adam), so the resurrection also came through a human being (Christ).
+Death came in through a human being (Adam), so the resurrection also came through a human being (Christ).
 The sin of Adam led to death for himself, and for all who were born as his descendants, the whole human population.
 This is the doctrine known as original sin, that all human beings are born in a state of sin, and therefore need a saviour.
 Paul also describes this in Rom 5:12-21.
 The resurrection of Jesus reverses the curse of death caused by the sin of Adam.
 We should note here that for Paul, Adam was a historical man, just as much as Jesus was a historical figure.
 Neither Jesus nor Adam were myths with spiritual truth in them, as claimed by many liberal theologians.
 Instead, passages like 1 Cor 15 make a strong statement of the historical truth of the early chapters of Genesis.

 As we look at this chapter we should note that the points Paul makes here, as well as in Romans chapter five, have profound implications to our theories of origins, and show that the evolutionary view of origins is completely incompatible with the Bible.
 According to evolutionary theory, death has always been here.
 Evolution is based on millions of years of death and survival of the fittest.
 According to the evolutionary timescale, mankind evolved after millions of years of death and suffering, as recorded in the fossil record.
 We should remember that fossils are the remains of dead animals and plants.
 So, according to evolution, death was present in the world for millions of years before mankind came into existence.
 In other words, physical death was not the penalty for sin.
 If this is true, it has a very disturbing implication for the Christian faith.
 If death is not the penalty for sin, then we must then ask why did Jesus need to die to save us from sin.